Six characterisation exercises to try

 Improve your students characterisation development with these six easy to use exercises.

 It is important that we think about manipulating our pace of voice when developing characters for a performance.
 A character’s pace should reflect their mental and emotional state.
 As your character goes through their journey in the play, the pace of your voice should change and reflect that journey.
-Here is a great rehearsal exercise to help achieve that.
-Continue reading Rehearsing Pace of Voice
+Here is a great rehearsal exercise… Continue reading Rehearsing Pace of Voice

 For a long time, drama games and warm ups have been a staple of Drama.
 But can they justify their existence in the face of evidence supporting knowledge rich curriculum.
 I think metacognition can help us find a place for them in modern Drama Curriculum.
 Continue reading Drama Games and Metacognition